yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 * Mar.
-2024: One paper accepted by WWW.
+2024: One paper accepted by TheWebConf.
 * Jan.
 2024: One paper accepted by PAKDD.
 * Jan.
 2024: One paper accepted by ICLR.
 * Nov.
 2023: Passed dissertation proposal defense.